orbitalci/orbital/questions_and_notes.md

 - add optional to specify working directory inside of ocelot.yml
 - `ocelot watch` - create a new webhook
 - `ocelot trigger jessishank/mytestocy <hash>` - to put on queue w/o bitbucket webhook
-- make it so that we can query whether or not there's a key uploaded for this accountname
 - polling option to add new repos with ocelot.yml
 - `ocelot summary` command takes in -repo or --hash?
 - add `who triggered this` value to summary table